 A lesson plan for grades 6-12 on this classic work by Harper Lee.
-See also To Kill A Mockingbird: Teacher's Guide - Schedule / Lesson Plans, Spend a Day in My Shoes: Exploring the Role of Perspective in Narrative, To Kill a Mockingbird Unit Plan, Teaching Prejudice: A Film Presentation and Discussion of To Kill a Mockingbird, and "Student Survival Guide,"
+See also To Kill A Mockingbird: Teacher's Guide - Schedule / Lesson Plans, Spend a Day in My Shoes: Exploring the Role of Perspective in Narrative, To Kill a Mockingbird Unit Plan, and Teaching Prejudice: A Film Presentation and Discussion of To Kill a Mockingbird.

 Jack London's Call of the Wild: "Nature Faker?

-A lesson plan from Scholastic.
-See also Memories Matter: The Giver and Descriptive Writing Memoirs, Random House Teacher's Guide for the Giver, The Giver (middle-grade lesson plan), and The Giver (a fifth-grade WebQuest).
+A lesson plan from Scholastic on Lois Lowry's famous book..
+See also The Giver Lesson Plans, Memories Matter: The Giver and Descriptive Writing Memoirs, and The Giver (middle-grade lesson plan).

 Number the Stars

-An intermediate-grade lesson plan on this book by Lois Lowery.
+An intermediate-grade lesson plan on this book by Lois Lowry.

 Walkabout (James Vance Marshall)